yamin-shihab/study-notes/grade-8/english.md

     + Word breaks can be represented by inserting a hyphen at the part where a word abruptly ends before continuing on the next line.
 This is, however, becoming less common with the advent of computers being more commonly used.
 + There are two types of dashes (note that I will be using a plain hyphen instead to support ASCII):
     + Em dashes have the width of the letter m and have some uses:
         + They can include parenthetical elements.
-(All the animals - the elephants, giraffes, gorillas, and lions - escaped from the zoo.)
+(All the animals--the elephants, giraffes, gorillas, and lions--escaped from the zoo.)
-        + An abrupt change of thought in dialogue can be represented with an em dash. ("I have something really important to tell - Oh wait... wrong number.")
+        + An abrupt change of thought in dialogue can be represented with an em dash. ("I have something really important to tell--Oh wait... wrong number.")
-        + Em dashes can add extra information after a list. ("Peanuts and gluten - she is allergic to them.")
+        + Em dashes can add extra information after a list. ("Peanuts and gluten--she is allergic to them.")
     + En dashes have the width of the letter n and are used to represent spans of numbers.
-(The 2013-2014 season was horrible for the team.)
+(The 2013--2014 season was horrible for the team.)

 ## Paragraphs